Contact Us 1-800-596-4880

 • Console report

-The console report is printed to the console.
+The console report prints in the console.
 It works with the summary report and shows an overview of the MUnit run, with a count of all resources, flows, and processors, as well as the overall application coverage level, and warnings and errors if any.

 • HTML report

-The HTML report shows the same information as the console report, but formatted to fit any web browser.
-It is available in the ${application.path}/target/site/munit/coverage/ path.+
+The HTML report shows the same information as the console report but is formatted to fit any web browser.
+It’s available in the ${application.path}/target/site/munit/coverage/ path.

-• JSON report The JSON report shows the same information as the HTML report, but in a JSON format.
-It is available in the ${application.path}/target/site/munit/coverage/munit-coverage.json path.+
+The JSON report provides the same information as the HTML report but in a JSON format.
+It’s available at ${application.path}/target/site/munit/coverage/munit-coverage.json.

 To enable the report generation, add the following configuration: